 A: Because credit unions are about people helping people, we tend to look at the big picture when making a loan decision, considering your financial stability, payment history, and time at your job and residence, in addition to your credit score.
 Banks tend to go with a hard yes or no; either you fit into the box, or you don’t.

 In addition, credit unions offer small personal loans when banks can’t.
 If you live in Austin and your air conditioner goes out in July, for example, your Austin-based credit union representative likely empathizes and can help you pay for repairs.
 We look for every possible way to help.

 Q: Can I get a loan from you without being a member?

 A: You can apply for a loan before becoming a member, but you will become a member once you actually accept the loan.
 There are no membership fees at Amplify or most other credit unions, and membership comes with its own perks.
 Years ago membership was more elite, but today many credit unions are open to entire communities.
-Amplify, for example, welcomes anyone who lives, works, or attends school in Travis, Hays, Caldwell, Williamson or Bastrop Counties, along with their family members.
+Amplify, for example, welcomes welcomes anyone who lives, works, worships or goes to school in Travis, Hays, Caldwell, Williamson or Bastrop counties, along with their family members.